 We spent a few weeks together travelling across the UK countryside, Paris and Dubai, and by the end of our holiday we knew one of us had to make the big move.
 So I took the plunge and within two weeks I quit my job, got myself a visa and booked a flight.
 My family and friends were fairly shocked to hear the news, I was even struggling to process what was happening!
 I had never lived out of home, I hadn't been away for more than one month, nor had I lived with anyone other than my family.
 On top of this, I had been dealing with anxiety issues for over a year at this point, so the thought of uprooting my life and throwing away my safety net was sending my anxiety levels through the roof.
 But I knew it had to be done, it was my time to be bold and put myself completely out of my comfort zone.
 I had a theory that forcing myself to deal with such a huge shake up would ultimately help me overcome anxiety.

 I spent my last few days in Melbourne with my family and friends and before I knew it, I was at the airport with my mum.
 If I'm honest I am a massive mummy's girl, I love hanging out with her and my dad and even though I'm on the other side of the world I still call them every day (sometimes twice a day).
 So saying goodbye to them was extremely difficult for me, especially not knowing when I would be back or when I would see them next.
 I'm very close with my grandparents as well, I felt so guilty for leaving them, they're both in their old age and I felt like I should be spending as much time with them as I can.
-But unfortunately, starting a new life also meant I would be leaving things behind.
+But unfortunately, starting a new chapter in life also meant I would be leaving some things behind.
 So as you could imagine, the plane ride was a sobby, wet, mess.
 I bet Phil was questioning what he'd gotten himself into at this point!

 It's a funny thing, independence.
 When I was at home I worked full time and though in my head I thought I was an independent wo-man, I was far from it.
 I've run out of toothpaste..
 Poof!
 A new tube appears.
 I need a lift tonight..
 Poof!
 Dad takes me.
 I need help submitting papers..
 Poof!
 Mum does it for me.
 When I moved here and started finding my own way around, doing my own grocery shopping and organizing my own life I realised just how much my parents did for me.